dojo/docs/util/doh.rst

 The easiest tests to get running in DOH are those that are built into Dojo itself, so let's start there.

-Ensure your web server or equivalent is running[#pywebserver]_, so you can see the dojo files in your web browser, and navigate to the URL "util/doh/runner.html".
+Ensure your web server or equivalent is running [*]_, so you can see the dojo files in your web browser, and navigate to the URL "util/doh/runner.html".
 You should type the full URL into your browser's address bar, which might be something like:

+.. [*] If you don't yet have a web server running, but you do have Python installed, you can get the tests running in a browser by ensuring you are in the directory that contains the dojo directory, then running:

+   ``python -m SimpleHTTPServer &``

+   or if you have Python 3:

+   ``python3 -m http.server &``

+   This starts a temporary web server, serving all the files in the current directory.

+   You can then launch your browser to http://localhost:8000/util/doh.runner.html to see the tests running.

+   Note, however, that some tests will fail because they rely on PHP scripts, which are not supported in this simple web server.

 ``http://localhost/dojo/util/doh/runner.html``